-Because I will tell you why most team building initiatives in the Philippines do not work and what you can do instead.
+I will tell you why most team building initiatives in the Philippines did not work.
+You will know what to do during these tough times.

 Think about this.

-This is why it is absolute nonsense to send employees on team building events to forget about work and compete against each other.
+It is absolute nonsense to send employees on team building events to forget about work and compete against each other.

 How can you make them collaborate at work when you make them play games that teach them to beat each other no matter what?